 So with the code above, you can use the first material on the top part of the sphere, the second material on the middle part and the last material on the bottom part of the sphere.

 When you merge meshes together with the final parameter (

-subdivideWithSubMeshes) set to true the subMeshes array is automatically created.
+subdivideWithSubMeshes) set to true the subMeshes array is automatically created with each merging mesh as a submesh of the new mesh.
 You must assign the correct subMesh index to the correct material index.

 When you form

 mergedMesh by merging meshes in this array order [mesh1, mesh2], and the multiMaterials subMaterials array contains materials in the order [mat1, mat2] then for the subMesh from